 The best Torchlight Infinite Rehan build

 Berserker Rehan is your typical melee warrior style character.
 He wields a big weapon, and gets right up in the enemy's faces to dish out massive damage.
-He has quite a bit of different strike skills at his disposal but the one that we're going to recommend is Whirlwind, converting all of our damage to fire.
-If you've ever played a whirlwind character in other ARPGs, then this one is going to feel right at home.
+He has quite a bit of different strike skills at his disposal but the one that we're going to recommend is Flame Slash.
+Whirlwind got nerfed quite a bit a while it's still fine, Flame Slash is the new go to.

 Best hero trait for Rehan - Torchlight Infinite Rehan build